10 Most Common DOT Violations (and How to Make Sure You're Not One of Them)

 1. Brake Adjustment (Out of Adjustment)

 This is the #1 vehicle OOS violation year after year.
 Brakes naturally go out of adjustment with use.
 The fix?
-Check pushrod stroke at every PM service and train drivers to spot signs of brake issues during pre-trips.
+Check pushrod stroke at every PM (preventive maintenance) service and train drivers to spot signs of brake issues during pre-trips.
 A 5-minute check can prevent a 2-day shutdown.

 2. Inoperable Required Lamps